Ownership and Governance

 The airport is owned by the City of Springfield and overseen by an 11-member administrative board.
 Airport Board members are appointed by the Springfield city manager, with confirmation made by the city council.

-John Whittington, vice chair
+John Whittington, chair

-Charlotte Hardin, assistant secretary
+Charlotte Hardin, vice chair

 The airport owns and maintains the basic infrastructure: the terminal, the runways, runway lighting, navigation systems, etc. The airport is, in effect, a landlord.
 It leases space to private companies, such as airlines, rental car agencies and restaurants.